holychowders/inventory_management_system/README.md

 If the hooks were installed in your repo (`pre-commit install`), pre-commit will run automatically when you run `git commit`.

 - If warnings are emitted, you will have to resolve them before you attempt to commit again.
-- To bypass this (for example, if you want to save all changes and/or warnings for a dedicated commit before you push), you can add the `--no-verify` flag to your `git commit` command.
+- To bypass this (for example, if you want to save all changes and/or warnings for a dedicated commit before you push), you can add the `--no-verify` or `-n` flag to your `git commit` command.

 Whether or not you installed the hooks into your repo, you can still run pre-commit whenever you like using the following commands:
 - `pre-commit` runs pre-commit only on **staged** changes.